ruby/ruby/doc/ractor.md

 ### Instance variables of shareable objects

-Only main Ractor can access instance variables of shareable objects.
+Only the main Ractor can access instance variables of shareable objects.

 ```ruby
   class C